gofilipa/qt/content/2024-03-27-sketching-book.md

 So I have been thinking more and more about my dissertation, and what to do with it.
 At first, I really resisted the idea of publishing it.
-That genre of academic writing, which I mimed as a learning exercise, feels inauthentic to me in the end.
-When I look at those pages I see an attempt to fit a type of mold that doesn't reflect my energies or my intentions as a writer.
+That genre of academic writing, which I mimed as a learning exercise, felts inauthentic to me in the end.
+When I look at those pages I see an attempt to fit a type of mold that doesn't reflect my energy or my intention as a writer.

 Something more authentic would be terse and mobile, moving from one idea to the next with a clear goal structuring the progress.
 It would